dmbarbour/awelon/ABC.md

 There are some common conventions based on prefix characters.
 For example:

         {&foo}  :: a → a                -- annotation capability

         {:foo}  :: a → Sealed foo a     -- sealer capability {.foo}  :: Sealed foo a → a     -- unsealer capability {:$foo} :: a → Sealed $foo a    -- instance specific sealer {.$foo} :: Sealed $foo a → a    -- instance specific unsealer

-        {#323weAHSn085j9uj9u...} :: ∃a b.a→b -- secure hash source
+        {#323weAHSn085j9uj9u...} :: ∃a b. a→b -- secure hash source
-        {$3025uy0u3SKLHn3i3e...} :: ∃foo.s→(Sealed foo a * s) -- encrypted value
+        {$ 3025uy0u3SKLHn3i3e...} :: ∃foo a. s→(Sealed foo a * s) -- encrypted value

 Annotations can support debugging and performance.
 Secure hash sources are an important basis for separate compilation and linking in ABC.

-The encoding of sealed remains tentative, but the basic idea - that value-level encryption should be implicitly guided by value sealing - is excellent for simplicity and optimizability.
+The encoding of sealed remains tentative.
+We must recognize affine vs. relevant sealed values, and possible references to stored values.
+But the basic idea - that value-level encryption should be implicitly guided by value sealing - is excellent for security, simplicity, and optimizability.
+Value level sealing would typically be independent of link or sockets layer encryption.

 ## CHANGE LOG

-March 2014: eliminated operators `PSBN`, which would observe type information April 2014: made `>` monomorphic, so it operates only on a pair of numbers (`>` was polymorphic to operate on texts, but required runtime type info)
+March 2014: eliminated operators `PSBN`, which would observe type information April 2014: made `>` monomorphic, so it operates only on numbers (`>` was polymorphic to operate on texts, but required runtime type info)

 ## ABCD